 A year after watching Hannah often crept into my thoughts.
 I knew I had to write a story about Face Blindness.
 After I finished The Sister I started playing around with an opening but I didn’t know how to progress it, there was almost too much scope and so I put it to one side and wrote The Gift instead.
 The time came to write my third book and instantly, I thought of Hannah again.
 I pulled out my notes and this time wrote the first 10,000k words and sent it to my editor.
 ‘How are you going to progress it?’ she asked.
 I was at a lost to know how to sensitively approach a story surrounding a subject that had really touched me.
 Again, I put it to one side and instead, wrote The Surrogate.
 By the time I’d finished my third book, my main character, Ali, had been brewing in the back of my mind for four years and I was determined to have a third attempt.
 This time I felt more confident I could write a pacey, unnerving thriller, but also stay true to the emotions and challenges faced by those who have prosopagnosia.
 I wanted Ali to show the same courage and determination that Hannah did.

-Having a person act as the inspiration behind my new novel has been terrifying but as soon as I’d finished the book I knew I wanted to let Hannah know how her programme had not only introduced me to a condition I’d never heard of but had also propelled me to want to raise awareness of it too.
+As soon as I’d finished the book I knew I wanted to let Hannah know how her programme had propelled me raise awareness of face blindness.

 I managed to track down Hannah’s mum and I’ve since spoken on the phone to her and with Hannah.
 Next week I’ll be interviewing Hannah for my YouTube channel and asking her what it’s really like to live with Face Blindness.
 Do join us!